mpgn/discord-e2e-encryption/README.md

 2. Add the `discord-e2e.js` to tampermonkey
 2. Once the script is installed you should be able to decrypt the data

-### Send encrypted text
+### Send encrypted messages

 1. Type some text
 2. Press ENTER, you should see that now the text is encoded in base64
-3. Press SPACE on the keyboard then ENTER
+3. Press SPACE then ENTER on the keyboard
 4. Done

 ### Add the tampermonkey script